stride3d/stride-docs/en/manual/physics/raycasting/overlaps.md

 ## Using a collision mask

-Every query has an optional parameter specifying which collision layers it should be performed on.
+Every query has an optional parameter specifying which colliders layers it should be performed on.

 For more information on how to use collision masks, visit the [main physics queries page](index.md#querying-specific-collision-masks).